My Close Encounter With Prostitution In Salt Lake City

 I was called into the office and offered a full refund of my tuition.
 No-no-no. I was determined to succeed with my plan to shock myself into self-actualization.
 And so it came to pass.
 After practicing on classmates and clients every day, for six months – giving or receiving an average of 4-to-6 massages per day without draping (that means NAKED), I got comfortable with hands legitimately rubbing nude bodies (mine and theirs).

 I graduated on August 23, 1991, and was voted the graduate who had changed the most.
 My classmates watched me as I grappled with disorientation and an inability to relate to people.
 They watched me struggle to communicate and begin to think for myself.
 They watched me grow into a human being with a mind and wit.
-They supported my election to be excommunicated from the LDS Church.
+They supported my election to withdraw my membership from the LDS Church.

 I returned to Salt Lake City and opened a licensed therapeutic massage practice.
 1991 was on the leading edge of public awareness and change.
 “Erotic massage” was done by prostitutes.
 “Swedish massage” was done on another continent.
 “Sports massage” was done on ring fighters at Jim’s Gym.
 “Therapeutic Massage” was unheard of.